Providing verification services for all levels of accreditation

 Verification component summary: An independent third party must verify the greenhouse gas calculations.
 See all of our accreditations.

-Level 2 – Reduction: Reduction requires the airport to act on managing carbon emissions effectively, generally with proven results across a 3-year period.
+Level 2 – Reduction: Reduction requires the airport to act on managing carbon emissions effectively, generally with proven results across a three-year period.
 Attainment of this level requires demonstrated effective carbon management procedures to achieve emission reduction targets.

 Verification component summary: The airport’s greenhouse gas calculations, carbon management plan, reduction targets and management strategies must be verified for accreditation at Level 2.